gaikwadakash1402/gaikwadakash1402/README.md

 ### Hi there 👋
 ###🌱 Welcome 🌱 👋 I’m Akash Gaikwad.
-I am currently pursuing bachelor's in Artificial Intelligence and Data Science Engineering.
+I have completed my bachelor's in Artificial Intelligence and Data Science Engineering.

 Things I'm Good at ✨